dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 ![](images/B07.svg)

 Cut a roll of *Flashing* for the top and bottom of the doorway.
 Notch it so it can fold into place and overlap the edges.
 Place a board over it and hammer the board to shape the flashing.
+Install it using *Roofing Nails*.

 ## 8. Doors